Mrymna/Surgery_procedures/Neuronexus/recovery.md

 *Raise slowlly the microdrive.
 Until the probes are out of the wax.
 * the probes should be few mm in the air so they can freely move without damaging them.
 * Move the probe that they are almost 1 cm from anything. so that you dont hit them.
-* disattach the pcb holder from the mouse and attach it to the holder. use the right screw on the pcb to attach it to the holder.
+* disattach the pcb holder from the mouse and attach it to the holder. use the left screw on the pcb to attach it to the holder.
 * make sure that you never pull the ribbon cable.
+* make sure also you dont clamp the ribbon between pcb and the holder.
+* Now you can raise the holder completely around 10 cm away from the animal.
+* place the in the cleaning solution. in the protective box.